steveclarkcouk/Jigoshop-Additional-Taxonomy-Content/readme.txt

 = Install =

 1. Unzip the zip file.
-1. Upload the the `Currency-Converter-Jigoshop` folder (not just the files in it!) to your `wp-contents/plugins` folder.
+1. Upload the the `Jigoshop-Additional-Taxonomy-Content` folder (not just the files in it!) to your `wp-contents/plugins` folder.

 = Activate =